brandon-bethke-neudesic/bpm/README.md

 The bpm command will:

 - create a directory in the bpm_modules folder for my-component
 - git fetch the repository at the specified URL
 - git checkout the specified commit hash in a subfolder
 - copy the subfolder to the node_modules folder as my-component
 - run npm install on my-component

 In this example the URL is a relative URL.
 Dependency URLs can be a full URL or a relative URL.
 For any dependency that has a relative url, the remote option will be used to resolve the relative url to a full url. origin is the default remote.
 Therefore, if the origin is http://github.com/user/my-component.git, then the dependency url will be resolved to http://github.com/user/my-depencency-1.git

-The dependency url and commit are required unless the --root option is used.
+The dependency url and commit are required fields unless the --root option is used.

 When the --root option is used, instead of downloading the code from the dependency url, bpm will attempt to locate the dependency on the local disk relative to the specified root.
 Given the command